 All tuition and applicable fees are due and payable as specified by the student's payment option.
-There will be a late payment fee if payment is not received consistent with the terms of the student's chosen financial option.
 There will be a fee for declined credit cards or for checks returned for any reason.
 If a student's checks are returned from the bank on two occasions, the student will be required to pay all future charges in cash, cashiers check or money order.